brucemack/brucemack.github.io/ampersand/index.md

 * OPENREQ/OPENRES are protocol extensions.
 * For mobile hotspots in a fixed location the transient address/port assigned to a UDP communication session appears to stay fixed.
-Once you start a _different_ session you will very likely get a new address/port.
-So nodes shouln't retain these mappings between calls.
+Once you start a _different_ session you will very likely get a new address/port so nodes shouln't retain these mappings between calls.
 * This process isn't limited to cellular/CGNAT.
 It will work for calls into normal home internet connections as well.